DanielOgSimen/DASI/PRD.md

     -   Adults looking for affordable and reliable AI assistance
 -   Secondary users: [To be defined]

+### 1.3 PRD Maintenance

+The PRD should be regularly updated to reflect:

+-   New features and requirements
+-   Changes in existing functionality
+-   Updated technical specifications
+-   Modified user requirements
+-   Changes in dependencies or services
+-   Security and privacy updates

+The chat interface includes a reminder to update the PRD when necessary, ensuring that documentation stays current with the project's evolution.

 ## 2. Technical Requirements

 ### 2.1 Technology Stack